Gears 5 interview — Rod Fergusson explains the story, characters, accessibility, and ending

 GamesBeat: You mentioned at Gamescom that you felt like this was your finest Gears of War game.
 What did you mean by that, as far as how your team got very enthusiastic about this one?

-Fergusson: In terms of the quality of offering–every Gears game I ship is special, because of the team I work with.
+Fergusson: In terms of the quality of offering — every Gears game I ship is special, because of the team I work with.
 Gears one was super special the first time, and so on.
-But 5 has been–just the quality of the team and the quality of the game, I’m really proud of the fact that there’s so much value in it.
+But 5 has been — just the quality of the team and the quality of the game, I’m really proud of the fact that there’s so much value in it.
 It’s a five-in-one, having the biggest campaign we’ve ever had, the deepest Horde we’ve ever had, 11 competitive modes in versus.
 We have this new co-op mode, Escape.
 We have a map builder on top of that supporting Escape at launch, and post-launch you’ll be able to build maps for Horde and Versus.

-When you look at the quality of the offering and the quality of the story–we’re telling an interesting story at a really big scale.
-The quality of the experience–we’ve changed a lot of things in terms of the way the gunplay works.
-It’s not using the same sort of mechanics that were more–the reticle is more precise.
+When you look at the quality of the offering and the quality of the story — we’re telling an interesting story at a really big scale.
+The quality of the experience — we’ve changed a lot of things in terms of the way the gunplay works.
+It’s not using the same sort of mechanics that were more — the reticle is more precise.
 The inaccuracy is in the recoil, not in the spray.
 You can learn the weapons.
 Each weapon has a personality.

 There’s just a quality of execution and a quality in the offering that I’m really proud of.
 We work very hard at the Coalition, and we’ve built a reputation.
 We say what we do and we do what we say.
 We focus on quality of execution.
 That’s why one of our awards inside the company is the GSD award, the “Get Shit Done” award.
 We really value execution at the Coalition, as a culture.
 If you look across all five different pieces inside the box, I think this is the best Gears yet.